 3. A safe, working rig

 Of course there will always be something broken in the RV.
 One day it’s going to be the A/C and the next it’s going to be the fridge.
-Despite whatever’s not working right, we’re still grateful for our ride as long as it gets us where we want to go safely.
+Despite whatever’s not working at the moment, we’re still grateful for our ride as long as it gets us where we want to go safely.

 4. Smooth, paved roads